Raytracing

 Screen Tracing

-These settings control the behavior of the screen space ray-tracing.
-They are only visible if Screen-Trace is the active tracing Method.
+These settings control the behavior of screen space ray tracing.
+They are only available when Screen-Trace is the active tracing Method.

 Precisão